Here are a few top tips on how to survive the credit crunch and become greener during difficult times;

 This is especially important during the colder months – try to ensure that doors and windows are maintained, and that any gaps are filled in.
 Also consider using draft excluders behind your doors to keep the cold out of a room.
 In doing so, you could find yourself turning the heating down in your home.

-8. Only Heat The Rooms That You Use
+8. Save Money - Only Heat The Rooms That You Use

 If you don’t use a room upstairs, make sure that the radiators in it are turned off.
 Also consider turning off radiators in bedrooms - extra blankets can be added to keep the bed warm, so a radiator is not always required in sleeping areas.